Mitch Williams

-Mitchell Steven Williams (born November 17, 1964), nicknamed "Wild Thing", is an American former relief pitcher in Major League Baseball who played for six teams from 1986 to 1997.
+Mitchell Steven Williams (born November 17, 1964), nicknamed "Wild Thing", is an American former relief pitcher in Major League Baseball (MLB) who played for six teams from 1986 to 1997.
 He was also a studio analyst for the MLB Network from 2009 to 2014.

 Williams, a left-hander with a high-90s fastball and major control issues, was largely effective, especially in the early part of his career earning 192 saves in his 11 seasons including a career high of 43 in 1993.
 He gave up a walk-off home run to Joe Carter of the Toronto Blue Jays in the sixth game of the 1993 World Series, which gave Toronto a World Series championship win over the Phillies.
 Williams' career went into decline afterward, although he played in parts of three more major league seasons.

 Early playing career

 Williams was drafted out of high school in West Linn, Oregon, in 1982, by the San Diego Padres.
 The Texas Rangers acquired him in 1985, and he made his major league debut for the Rangers in 1986.
 It was with the Rangers that Williams earned the nickname "Wild Thing" due in large part to his awkward delivery to the plate in which he would fall to the third base side of the mound during his follow through, and also because of issues he had with control.
 The Rangers traded him to the Chicago Cubs after the 1988 season.